TotallyGuy/Mannerism/conflicts.md

 |**Precision**    |Win               |Lose       |+0 Partial |+0            |+2              |
 |**Imagination**  |+2                |Win        |Lose       |+0 Partial    |+0              |

-Add the rating of the Manner, Skill, any help and, if the table allows it, +2.
-The opponent or GM's Complication does the same.
+Add the rating of the Manner and Skill and, if the card states it, +2.
+The opposing character or the GM’s complication can add +2 if their card states it.
 The higher number wins.

 If you win with “+0, Partial” you have a Partial Success.
 You succeed but the opponent gets some small part of their Intention, or the GM gets to involve their Complication in a minor way.

 #### **Ties**

-In the event of a tie, check the Manner or skill for a Trait or Speciality, the tie is broken in favour of the side with the largest number of applicable descriptors.
-For a tie that is not broken, each side achieves a Partial Success, a compromised version of each side’s desired outcome.
+In the event of a tie, check the Manner or Skill for a Trait or Speciality, the tie is broken in favour of the side with the largest number of applicable descriptors.
+That side gains a full success or a partial success if winning with +0 P. For a tie that is not broken, each side achieves a partial success, a compromised version of each side’s desired outcome.